-The streets proposed for reconstruction in 2020 have deteriorating bituminous pavements, poor drainage characteristics and public utility facilities which need upgrading.
-The underground gas utilities are also in need of upgrading and will be replaced by Xcel Energy.
-All of the public and private infrastructure elements proposed for reconstruction, replacement or upgrading are important to the continuing vitality of the neighborhoods in this portion of the City and are necessary improvements to the City's street and utility systems.
+The streets proposed for rehabilitation in 2024 have deteriorating bituminous pavements, some poor drainage characteristics, and some public utility facilities which need upgrading.
+All of the public infrastructure elements proposed for reconstruction, rehabilitation, replacement or upgrading are important to the continuing vitality of the neighborhoods and are necessary improvements to the City's street and utility systems.

-The Engineering and Public Works Departments have evaluated the streets proposed in the 2020 Street Reconstruction Project and will recommend in this Feasibility Report that the City Council include all streets described in the Cottage Park and Bellaire areas.
+The Engineering and Public Works Departments have evaluated the streets proposed in the 2024 Pavement Rehabilitation Project and will recommend in this Feasibility Report that the City Council include all streets described herein and shown on the map in Exhibit 1.

-The streets proposed for inclusion in the 2020 Street Reconstruction Project as shown in Exhibits 2 and 3, respectfully are:
+The streets proposed for inclusion in the 2024 Pavement Rehabilitation Project, are shown in Exhibits 2 - 4: